Faith Healer: Production history

 Jonathan Kent revived the play again for the Gate Theatre in Dublin early in 2006, this time with Ralph Fiennes, Ingrid Craigie and Ian McDiarmid.
 This production opened on Broadway at the Booth Theatre on 4 May 2006, with Cherry Jones as Grace.
 On Broadway it received four Tony Award nominations and won the Best Featured Actor in a Play, Ian McDiarmid.

-The Gate Theatre revived the play again in 2009, presenting the play at the Sydney Festival as part of a trio of works being performed to honour the eightieth birthday of Friel.
+The Gate Theatre revived the play again in 2009, presenting the play at the Sydney Festival as part of a trio of works being performed to honour the 80th birthday of Friel.
 The other works were The Yalta Game and Afterplay.
 This production played at the Gate Theatre in Dublin in January 2010.
 In 2009, it was also staged by Eric Hill at the Unicorn Theatre as part of the Berkshire Theatre Festival in Stockbridge, Massachusetts, with Colin Lane, Kiera Naughton and David Atkins to unanimous acclaim.

 In October 2009, Joe Dowling directed the play yet again at the Guthrie Theater in Minneapolis, Minnesota.
 This time Dowling also took on the lead role of Frank Hardy himself.

 In February 2011, it was staged at Bristol Old Vic under the direction of associate director Simon Godwin.

 In June 2016, the play was revived at the Donmar Warehouse by director Lyndsey Turner, with the cast of Stephen Dillane, Gina McKee and Ron Cook, to exceptional reviews.

 On 22 October 2016, the play opened at Belvoir St Theatre in Sydney, Australia.
-Directed by Judy Davis with the cast of Colin Friels, Alison Whyte and Pip Miller.
-"This will go down as one of those nights when you feel that theatre has laid its hands on you."
+Directed by Judy Davis with the cast of Colin Friels as Frank, Alison Whyte as Grace, and Pip Miller as Teddy.
+The production was co-presented by Belvoir and the State Theatre Company of South Australia at the Space Theatre in Adelaide in September to October 2018.
+This time Teddy's role was played by Paul Blackwell, who was posthumously awarded a Helpmann Award for Best Male Actor in a Supporting Role in a Play for his performance.